Skip to content

 2. Calculate the capacity of the current state \(cap[i, j]\), and update the maximum capacity.

-3. Compare the heights of partition \(i\) and partition \(j\), and move the short partition inward by one position.
+3. Compare the heights of partitions \(i\) and \(j\), and move the pointer corresponding to the shorter partition inward by one position.

 Greedy process for the max capacity problem